 About Fermented NY Craft Beer Crawl

 The nation is in the midst of a love-affair with beer, with over 1,700 independent breweries currently operating in the U.S. (including three in Brooklyn) and churning out inventive new brews every day.
-Learn more by choosing Williamsburg in Brooklyn or Manhattan's East Village as the setting for your Fermented NY Craft Beer Crawl.
+And you'll learn all about it on the Fermented NY Craft Beer Crawl.
 This is one pub crawl with a purpose: over the course of three hours you'll visit craft beer bars and a craft beer store, sampling up to 10 different beers as you learn the ins and outs of America's favorite alcoholic drink.

 Your expert guide will discuss how different beers are classified and how to distinguish between the different varieties, how beer is made, how to serve it, and how to appreciate it like the professionals do – all this while you sip and sample your way to beer bliss.
-Luckily this tour also includes plenty of well-paired food to soak up the suds and keep you upright until the end of your journey, when you can settle down for the long haul at one of the city's most welcoming beer joints, the Swift Hibernian Lounge in Manhattan (voted one of Esquire magazine's Best Bars in America 2012) or Mugs Ale House in Williamsburg (home to both the Malted Barley Appreciation Society and one of the largest beer selections in Brooklyn).
+Luckily this tour also includes plenty of well-paired food to soak up the suds and keep you upright until the end of your journey, when you can settle down for the long haul at one of the city's most welcoming beer joints, Mugs Ale House in Williamsburg (home to both the Malted Barley Appreciation Society and one of the largest beer selections in Brooklyn).

 Urban Oyster was founded in 2008 and provides local, sustainable, tours of some of New York City's most singular neighborhoods and food movements.
 With the goal of supporting local businesses and preserving neighborhood histories, Urban Oyster offers group walking tours and themed harbor sails, as well as private events and tours.